Percy Pickard: Commanding 51 Squadron and the Bruneval raid

-Half way across the Channel they ran into heavy cloud, and were forced down below 200 meters.

-They continued on their heading to Fécamp, 16 kilometers north of Brunavel, gaining to 400 meters altitude.
-Picked up by the Freya station at Bruneval, their presence was radioed down to the Würzburg tracking station, who began tracking their movement.
+Halfway across the Channel they ran into heavy cloud, and were forced down below 200 metres.
+They continued on their heading to Fécamp, 16 kilometres north of Brunavel, climbing to 400 metres.
+Picked up by the Freya radar station at Bruneval, their presence was radioed down to the Würzburg tracking station, who began tracking their movement.
 The Würzburg radar crew watched the group of bombers approach Fécamp till they got within 5 km, then saw them suddenly turn south and seemingly head directly for them.
 The crew turned off their set and rushed into their bunkers.
 In actuality, Pickard's bombers were flying parallel to the coast, trying to pick out landmarks to ensure their position.
 Flak came up from four flak ships off Yport and two aircraft, including Pickard's, were hit, but no serious damage was done.

-They traveled off the shore for 5 kilometers, then turned to port, climbed to 500 meters and crossed over the coast.
+They travelled off the shore for 5 kilometres, then turned to port, climbed to 500 metres and crossed the coast.
 Another turn to port and they were heading north for the drop zone.
-As they approached they dropped down to 100 meters and slowed to 160 kilometers per hour.
-The first two aircraft, Pickard's and another, got slightly off course and dropped their sticks 2 kilometers south of the drop zone.
-These men had been assigned to overcome the beach defenses from behind and hold the beach till the team could be taken off.
+As they approached they dropped down to 100 metres and slowed to 160 kilometres per hour.
+The first two aircraft, Pickard's and another, got slightly off course and dropped their sticks 2 kilometres south of the drop zone.
+These men had been assigned to overcome the beach defences from behind and hold the beach till the team could be taken off.
 Though they had to figure out where they were and then quick march up the road to get to the beach, they arrived just as the assault was going in.
 The other ten aircraft delivered their sticks right over the drop zone.

 Increasing speed and continuing on northward, the bombers again came under fire from the Flak batteries protecting the Freya station.
-Past these was the light house and the coast.
-Pickard dropped down to 15 meters and headed home, following the same route that had brought them there.
+Past these was the lighthouse and the coast.
+Pickard dropped down to 15 metres and headed home, following the same route that had brought them there.
 Upon returning to base Pickard debriefed, got a short rest and then drove down to Portsmouth and the command ship HMS Prins Albert to be on hand when the paratroopers made it back from France.
 The mission upon the German Würzburg radar station had been a complete success, with vital parts of the radar device recovered for examination.

 Following the raid, the King and Queen visited Dishforth.
 Pickard led them on a tour of the base.
 When they arrived at the officer's lounge, the King noted a number of footprints on the ceiling, and inquired how they came to be there.
-Pickard had a gag of drinking beer while being held upside down, and confessed the post raid party had led to some high spirited hi-jinks, and the footprints, in fact, were his.
+Pickard had a party piece of drinking beer while being held upside down, and confessed the post-raid party had led to some hi-jinks and the footprints were his.

 In May 1942 Pickard was awarded a second DSO for his part in the Bruneval raid, represented by a bar to the first DSO.